How Computer Modeling Of COVID-19's Spread Could Help Fight The Virus

 And research teams have been rapidly churning out insights.
 By mid-January, one group had circulated an analysis listing the top 15 cities at risk of the virus spreading, based on airplane flights and travel data.

 Another team announced that it had used the number of infected people detected outside China to help figure out what might really be going on in Wuhan city.
-Those researchers estimated there were actually more than 1,700 cases at the time — though the official count of confirmed cases was only 41.
+Those researchers estimated there were actually more than 1,700 cases at the time, though the official count of confirmed cases was only 41.

-"Putting that information out really quickly helped to bring a lot more attention of other modelers to say, 'There are now things that we can do, so let's do that,'" says Rosalind Eggo, an infectious disease modeler at the London School of Hygiene & Tropical Medicine.
+"Putting that information out really quickly helped to bring a lot more attention of other modelers to say, 'There are now things that we can do, so let's do that,' " says Rosalind Eggo, an infectious disease modeler at the London School of Hygiene & Tropical Medicine.

 She and her colleagues recently took the best available information about transmission and looked at how feasible it would be to control the virus by isolating sick people and tracking down every person they'd had contact with.

-"That's a study that we did to try and give useful information to policy makers about what they would need to do with that strategy in order to have a good chance of controlling outbreaks," says Eggo.
+"That's a study that we did to try and give useful information to policymakers about what they would need to do with that strategy in order to have a good chance of controlling outbreaks," says Eggo.

 What they found is that public health workers would need to trace a high percentage of a sick person's contacts to be effective in shutting down an outbreak quickly.

-"You would need to trace at least 80 percent of contacts to have an 80 percent chance of containing an outbreak that started with 20 cases within three months," she says.
+"You would need to trace at least 80% of contacts to have an 80% chance of containing an outbreak that started with 20 cases within three months," she says.
 "So that's quite a high number.
 And it's feasible in some places and potentially infeasible in others."

 Her group also looked at the utility of screening airport travelers to try to detect infected people.
 One simulation showed that if 100 infected travelers began a journey on a 12-hour flight, about half would not be detected by inbound or outbound traveler screening that was based on symptoms.